asyncapi/website/pages/docs/tutorials/create-asyncapi-document.md

 The `payload` property defines the event's content using AsyncAPI schemas.
 It means that your event payload should contain an `id` and a `lumens` property —which are integers bigger than zero—and a `sentAt` property which should be a string containing a date and time.

 >  JSON Schema Draft 07 is 100% compatible with AsyncAPI schemas.
-You can also use other standards to describe payload schema, such as [Avro](https://github.com/asyncapi/avro-schema-parser#usage).
+You can also use other standards to describe payload schema, such as <a href="https://github.com/asyncapi/avro-schema-parser#usage" target="_blank">Avro</a>.

 The last section is `operations`, where you describe what the application described in the AsyncAPI document is doing.